A quick guide to the best events in Rome during summer 2023.

 Summer is in full swing in Rome with the capital hosting a swathe of cultural events and festivals, many of them taking place in the open air.

-Central to this bonanza of cultural activity is the city's Estate Romana programme, a broad spectrum of events including film festivals, theatre, opera, readings and live music, much of it taking place in the open air.
+Central to this bonanza of cultural activity is the city's Estate Romana programme, a broad spectrum of events including film festivals, opera, exhibitions, literature and live music.

 Rock and pop